SwapnilS098/Reminder_app/TRAY_FIX_SUMMARY.md

-# 🔧 Hide to Tray Functionality - FIXED!
+# 🔧 Hide to Tray Functionality - FIXED! + 📋 Expandable Rows - NEW!

 ## ✅ Issues Resolved